Five Criteria That Can Affect Your Financial Aid Appeal

 Your student does not have to commit until May 1 (unless they are EA or ED), and your time would be better spent reviewing your award letter(s) and deciding which school is the best fit for your student.

-The bottom line is that the Financial Aid Office is there to facilitate things.
+The Financial Aid Office is there to facilitate things.
 Don’t automatically assume that any request they make of you for additional/different documentation is a reason to worry; they just want to get it done.
 Complying with those requests will help them do their job.

 And since applying for financial aid must be done each year (as opposed to Merit Aid which could span the entire four years), getting the hang of it the first time will make the process later on seem like a “breeze.”